 On the server side: retrieving the data

 Whichever HTTP method you choose, the server receives a string that will be parsed in order to get the data as a list of key/value pairs.
 The way you access this list depends on the development platform you use and on any specific frameworks you may be using with it.
-The technology you use also determines how duplicate keys are handled; often, the most last-received value for a given key is given priority.
+The technology you use also determines how duplicate keys are handled; often, the most recently received value for a given key is given priority.

 Example: Raw PHP